Stress is no longer a problem that just plagues Type A adults. It has spread to children, sometimes even before they begin school.

 As adults look back on their childhood, they often remember it as being a time of fun, a time of little stress.
 They had a carefree spirit and no real worries.
 Have they forgotten, or have times changed?
 Regardless, the small world of a child today is often filled with a tremendous amount of stress.

 Stress can result from information overload.
-You can help by limiting the amount of time your children watch TV, listen to music, play video games, and surf the web.
+You can help by limiting the amount of time your children watch TV, listen to music, or play video games.
 By having these information sources located in a central part of the house, you can supervise what your children are hearing, and talk with them about anything that might be upsetting.

 There are a variety of stressors that children experience at school.
 For preschoolers, it is the anticipation of the first field trip or simply a change in routine.
 For young school-age children, it may be riding the bus, being picked last on a team, or feeling left out at recess.
 Teens will often experience stress over tests, projects, friends, or peer pressure.